bhritchie/bhritchie.github.io/_posts/2014-11-19-svatah-pramanya-in-kumarila-bhatta.md

 [^76]: vv.
 59–60.

-[^77]: A doubt carries no commitment in any direction in the first place—this point fits with my earlier discussion where I supposed that validity presupposses *definiteness* as I interpreted that term; cf. @bhatt1962epistemology [pp. 93–5].
+[^77]: A doubt carries no commitment in any direction in the first place—this point fits with my earlier discussion where I supposed that validity presupposses *definiteness* as I interpreted that term; cf. {% cite bhatt1962epistemology -l 93–5 %}.

 [^78]: vv.
 94–5; cf. v.
 128.